+Enova SF is a state enterprise owned by the Ministry of Climate and Environment.
 Enova provides funding and advice for energy and climate projects, and helps both companies and individual households.
-It is wholly owned by the Ministry of Petroleum and Energy.
 Funding for projects is drawn from the Energy Fund, which Enova manages on the basis of four-year rolling agreements with the Ministry.
 Capital totalling about NOK 2.6 billion is transferred to the fund each year, including about NOK 630 million per year from an earmarked levy on the grid tariff.
 These financial arrangements make it possible for Enova to be a predictable and flexible source of funding for projects.

 Enova shall contribute to reductions in greenhouse gas emissions, improved security of energy supply, and technology development which will bring about reductions in greenhouse gas emissions in the longer term.